 Here’re SQL queries to view the Table structure in DB2.
-It helps you to write SQL queries correctly.
-For that matter, these three SQL queries helpful for you.
+These queries helpful to get Table structure easily.

 3 Top SQL Queries to See Table Structure